-I never knew there was actually a name for that half torn up zip lock baggie that always seemed to make my camping trips.
-That little baggie held all my loose ends whenever I went out on the trail for some various camping, canoeing, biking or moto trip.
+I never knew there was actually a name for that half-torn-up zip lock baggie filled with random stuff that always seemed to make my camping trips.
+That little baggie held all my loose ends whenever I went out on the trail for some various camping, canoeing, biking, or moto trip.

 But there is a name for it and it’s called the “Ditty Bag”.
 Who knew?
-I came across this term in a Youtube video.
-Some random dude was explaining what he had in his day pack.
+I came across this term in a YouTube video when some random dude was explaining what he had in his day pack.
 The Ditty Bag was one of those items.

-I have been toting around with me for years a random collection of stuff that never really fit in any other place.
+For years, I have been toting around with me a random collection of stuff that never really belong in any other bag or pocket.
 In hindsight, that little bag of crap is the equivalent of a junk drawer.
-It’s a catch all.
+It’s a catch-all.

-My “ditty bag” was a zip lock baggie.
-The one quart size to be exact.
-It was large enough to hold some larger stuff like fire starters, but small enough to fit in a backpack without taking up too much room.
-The challenge for me was always filling that bag with items that you may never need.
+My “ditty bag” was a zip-lock baggie.
+The one-quart size to be exact.
+It was large enough to hold some larger stuff like fire starters but small enough to fit in a backpack without taking up too much room.
+The goal for that bag was to add items that you may never need.
 I liked to be prepared.
 That’s probably the Eagle Scout in me coming through.

 I usually found that most of my items were in the just-in-case category.
-There were hugely helpful if you needed them, even though the items were rarely used.
+They were hugely helpful if you needed them, even though the items were rarely used.

-So what is in my dirty bag.
+So what is in my ditty bag?
 I’m going to try and do this from memory so hang on…

 - Fire starters